precice/config-check/README.md

 │   │   └── examples           # Exemplary implementations of rules to test output format
 │   │       └── ...
 │   │
-│   ├── test-xml-files         # Configuration files to test rules
+│   ├── tests                  # Configuration files to test rules
 │   │   └── ...
 │   │
 │   ├── cli.py                 # Main entrypoint for this checker
 │   ├── color.py               # Definition of colors for CLI output
-│   ├── rule.py                # Class of a rule and logic to check all rules │   ├── severity.py            # Enum for specifying severity of output
+│   ├── rule.py                # Class of a rule and logic to check all rules │   ├── rules_processing.py    # Processes rules and handles output
+│   ├── severity.py            # Enum for specifying severity of output
 │   └── violation.py           # Class of a violation
 │